MaxKotlan/Cuda-Moving-Average-Filtering/README.md

 Both of the algorithms are agnostic to the number of threads per block.
 Meaning you can set threads per block to be whatever size you feel like.
 However, if you're using the shared memory algorithm, you will most likely gain more performance if you have a larger block size, because there will be fewer copies to shared memory.

-### Benchmark Mode Results
+## Benchmark Mode Results
-Tested with a GTX 980, which has 49152 bytes of shared memory per block, I was able to create the following benchmark:
+Tested with a GTX 980, which has 49152 bytes of shared memory per block, I was able to create the following benchmarks:

+### Testing Sample Size

 Initially, a random dataset that contained 4 elements was generated and the samplesize was initially set to 2.
 Each iteration of the test, the dataset size and the samplesize were doubled.
 Once the samplesize maxed out shared memory, it remained constant at the maximum amount that would fit in shared memory, which in my specific case was 11264 *(which happened when the dataset size was 32768 elements in size)*.
 Even as the dataset size continued to double, the samplesize remained 11264.
 If it did not, the two algorithms could not be compared to each other.
 Only the global memory algorithm would work.